In this Freelance guide, you can find all the information you need to become a freelancer in Spain: tax forms, deductible expenses, etc.

 – Submission of the statement:

-• Quarterly: when neither during the reference quarter nor in each of the previous 4 quarters, the total amount of deliveries (goods and services rendered) that should be submitted to the summary statement are above 50.000€ (100.000€ for the fiscal years of 2010 and 2011), VAT excluded.
-It will be submitted from the 1st to the 20th of the following month to the corresponding quarter, except the 4th which will be from the 1st to January 31st and it doesn’t have an annual summary.
+• Quarterly: when the total amount of deliveries (goods and services rendered) that should be submitted to the summary statement are over 50.000€ (100.000€ for the fiscal years of 2010 and 2011), VAT is excluded.
+It will be submitted from the 1st to the 20th of the following month to the corresponding quarter.
+Except for the 4th quarter which will be from the 1st to January 31st and it doesn’t have an annual summary.

 5. Everything you should know about the IRPF (Income tax)